BAfsharmanesh/quera_mine_problem/README.md

  [**Mine Problem**](https://quera.ir/contest/assignments/31720/problems) | August 24, 2021 | 18/150 [Link](https://quera.ir/contest/assignments/31720/scoreboard)
 </div>

+There is a [notebook](notebooks/notebook.ipynb) file that is ready to use.
 Below is the description of the contest organizer about the dataset and metric:

 ## 🏁 Getting Started <a name = "getting_started"></a>